monogon-dev/NetMeta/README.md

         ]
     }

-After changing the configuration, run `cue apply-prune ./...` in deploy/single-node to apply them.
+After changing the configuration, run `cue apply-prune ./...` in deploy/single-node to apply it.

 #### Firewall config